mwvgroup/Broker-Web/README.md

 1. Update variables in `broker_tom/broker_tom/settings.py` under the comment `# SECURITY WARNING`.
 1. Update `broker_tom/templates/recaptcha.html` to reflect the correct reCAPTCHA public key.
    This project uses reCAPTCHA V2 (see https://www.google.com/recaptcha)
+1. For debugging, the captcha verification can be turned off by disabling certain javascript features in browser.
+Move captcha verification to serverside.